MessageComposer Middleware

 Command UI Middleware

-The command state is set in the TextComposer through the createCommandsMiddleware.
-This middleware handles command-related functionalities, including command suggestions and command execution.
+The command state is set in TextComposer via createCommandsMiddleware, which handles command suggestions and execution.

-The stream-chat provides following middlewares for command processing in the Message Composer to show it in the UI:
+stream-chat provides the following middlewares for command processing in the Message Composer UI:

 • createActiveCommandGuardMiddleware(stream-io/text-composer/active-command-guard) - This middleware ensures that if the command state is set, the input will complete the execution with the current state.

-• createCommandStringExtractionMiddleware(stream-io/text-composer/command-string-extraction) - This extracts the command string from the input text.
-Eg: /ban user will be trimmed to user.
+• createCommandStringExtractionMiddleware(stream-io/text-composer/command-string-extraction) - Extracts the command string from input text.
+Example: /ban user becomes user.

-• createCommandInjectionMiddleware(stream-io/message-composer-middleware/command-string-injection) - This injects the command string into the message composer state.
-Eg: user will be sent as /ban user when the message is composed.
+• createCommandInjectionMiddleware(stream-io/message-composer-middleware/command-string-injection) - Injects the command string into message composer state.
+Example: user is sent as /ban user.

-• createDraftCommandInjectionMiddleware(stream-io/message-composer-middleware/draft-command-string-injection) - This injects the command string into the draft state.
-Eg: user will be sent as /ban user when the draft is saved.
+• createDraftCommandInjectionMiddleware(stream-io/message-composer-middleware/draft-command-string-injection) - Injects the command string into the draft state.
+Example: user is saved as /ban user.